Slamy/Nobelia/README.md

 Also starts a minicom terminal for test output

 	wine cdilink.exe -port 5 -n -a 8000 -d build/cdictest.app -e && minicom -D /dev/ttyUSB0 -b 9600

+There is also a script for quality of life during development.
+It compiles the code, stops the current instance of the test and starts the next one using the stub loader.
+This has the advantage that the CD-i must not be manually power cycled for the next run.

+	./stub_load.sh

 ### Cleanup